Charleston Gazette-Mail: Awards

 Eric Eyre, a Gazette-Mail reporter, won the 2017 Pulitzer Prize for Investigative Reporting for his documentation of the 780 million prescription painkillers that multibillion-dollar drug companies poured into small West Virginia towns via pharmacies.

 Ken Ward Jr., a Gazette-Mail reporter, received a 2018 fellowship from the MacArthur Foundation (commonly referred to as a "genius grant").
 Ward also was one of the first reporters chosen for ProPublica's Local Reporting Network, which began in 2018.

 The newspaper has won the top award for general editorial excellence from the West Virginia Press Association each year since the Gazette and Daily Mail were combined.

 Business practices and controversies

 Despite editorial support for many labor unions in other industries, in 1972, the company employed strike breakers to eliminate unions of its own.
 The company remains non-union.

-Former West Virginia Governor Arch A. Moore, Jr. derisively renamed The Charleston Gazette "The Morning Sick Call" in the mid-1970s, after the Gazette kept reporting critically on the Moore administration.
-Moore later pleaded guilty to federal crimes and was sentenced to federal prison.
-The day he was indicted, the Daily Mail — which had long supported Moore — ran an editorial titled "Moore: Yes, he is a crook".

 Three days after running an editorial relative to a pension dispute between Patriot Coal and some of its former workers, the Pension Benefit Guaranty Corporation filed a $1.3 million lien on the company because of "years of unpaid pension deposits".